 A complex mathematical algorithm creates the public key from the private key, and it is practically impossible to reverse the process.
 Another algorithm creates a receiving address from the public key.
 Think of the address as a postbox, and the private key as your key to your postbox.

 The postman or any passerby can post letters in to the postbox, but only the person with the key can open the postbox and get the letters and packages inside.
 It is important to keep the key safe so that no one else can take the mail.
 If the key is lost or stolen, then anyone could access the mailbox.

 How do the two keys work?
-This diagram shows an example of a Bitcoin public key and private key.
-In daily usage, the 256 bit private key is base 58 encoded in to the WIF private key, and the public key is derived from the private key using the elliptic curve cryptographic algorithm and then further encrypted with SHA-256 in to a 160 bit public key hash and then encoded in to base 58 to become the public bitcoin address.
+This diagram shows an example of a Bitcoin private and public key.
+In daily usage, the 256 bit private key is base 58 encoded in to the WIF private key, and the public key is derived from the private key using the mathematically elliptic curve cryptographic algorithm and then further encrypted with SHA-256 in to a 160 bit public key hash and then encoded in to base 58 to become the public bitcoin address.
 It is computationally virtually impossible to derive the private key from the public address.
 In fact, even with the world’s most powerful supercomputer, it would take more than 3.3 Decillion years to crack one Bitcoin private key.
 That’s 3,300,000,000,000,000,000,000,000,000,000,000 years!